 The colony has an innate sense of how productive the queen is at all times, through the spread and detection of pheromones.
 If the colony believes the queen is under-performing they may kill her.

 Killed during a mating flight

-The mating flights that the queen makes early in her life are treacherous.
+The mating flights the queen makes early in her life are treacherous.
 There are many ways in which she may die and not return to the colony.

 Killed by another queen

 One queen killing another might seem like it will always leave a victor, hence leaving the colony with a queen.
-But it is also possible that two queens can fight to the death, with both of them dying.
+But it is also possible that two queens can fight to the death, with both dying.

 Spotting the queen directly

 One surefire way to know your hive is not queenless is obviously to spot her!
 There are various ways to do this, directly.

 If you are purchasing a package of bees, it is simple to pay a small amount (often $5) to have the queen marked.
 This places a small dot of paint on her thorax which makes her easier to spot during inspections.
 A different color paint is used each year so that the age of the queen is easy to determine in subsequent years.

 The eagle-eyed beekeeper will locate the queen in various ways as each frame is scanned.
 One will be the way workers line up as they are attending her.